leedah/gauss_bin_distrib/gauss_bin_distrib/README.md

 - calculate_stdev()
 - pdf(x)
 - __add__(other_distribution)
-  other_distribution must be of the same type, and if it binomial must have the same p
+  other_distribution must be of the same type.

+  Addition for binomials with different p values is not supported at the moment.
 - __repr__()

 ### Gaussian distribution methods